 Before fully considering to get any type of cosmetic surgery, you should ask yourself the following questions:

-- Do the positive possible medical advantages exceed the possible complications?
+- Do the positive benefits exceed the possible complications?

 - Have you considered alternative approaches?

-- Do you depend on external sources for your self-esteem?
+- Are you considering a neck lift for your self-esteem?

 - What are your expectations?

-What do you expect in terms of surgery itself and the recovery period?
+What do you expect in terms of the surgery itself and the recovery period?
 What do you think will happen if the surgery is a success?
 What will change in your life?
-Think about the end result before you take such a drastic step.
-Will it really solve what you hope it will?
+Think about the end result you desire and share your expectations openly and thoroughly with your cosmetic surgeon during your initial consultation.

 - Are your expectations realistic?